johncmolyneux/jquery.extend/README.md

 $.data()
 -
 A trigger has been added to the jQuery data() function.
 You can now capture data change events using .on("datachange", function(event, name, value).
-Usefull for handling data changes for many elements without having to add a function call in many places, and also for handling data changes caused by 3rd party libraries and plugins.
+Useful for handling data changes for many elements without having to add a function call in many places, and also for handling data changes caused by 3rd party libraries and plugins.
+(This is in custom-events, not js-extend.)

 debug